CV

 Postdoctoral Research Positions

-Postdoctoral Fellow, La Kretz Center for California Conservation Science, University of California, Los Angeles, 2021-2022
+UCLA La Kretz Postdoctoral Fellow, La Kretz Center for California Conservation Science, Institute of the Environment and Sustainability, UCLA, USA; 2021-2023

-Postdoctoral Researcher, Institute for Integrative Biology, University of Liverpool, Liverpool, United Kingdom, 2016 – 2019
+Postdoctoral Researcher, Institute for Integrative Biology, University of Liverpool, Liverpool, United Kingdom, 2016-2019; joint position with the Institute of Zoology, Zoological Society of London (ZSL), London, United Kingdom

 Education